Wossnap/booking-app/README.md

 ### Routes:

 - Route GET /api/bookable-schedules Gets list of services with their bookable calendar
-- Route POST /bookings/services/{service id} Gets list of services with their bookable calendar
+- Route POST /bookings/services/{service id} Creates a booking for the specified date, time, and clientss

 ### Testing: